VinciCantCode/GameMaze/README.md

 1. Clone this repository
 2. Open the project in Unity Hub
-3. Open the project in Unity Editor
-4. Press Play to start the game
+3. Press Play to start the game

 ## Development